polyxbt-bot/polyxbt-bot/README.md

 **You can swap OpenAI or OpenRouter by updating config/sdk.js.**

-SDK usage avoids exposing raw API keys in commands or logs.
+SDK usage avoids exposing raw in commands or logs.

 **🪙 Polymarket Data Integration**